0xjarix/solidity-interview-questions/README.md

 Under what conditions does the Openzeppelin Proxy.sol overwrite the free memory pointer?
 Why is it safe to do this?

 Why did Solidity deprecate the "years" keyword?
+=> it has been deprecated because not every year is composed by 365 days (leap years)

 What does the verbatim keyword do, and where can it be used?
+=> In short, it will allow us to add our own bytecode to an already compiled contract.
+It can be used in YUL for optimization purposes

 How much gas can be forwarded in a call to another smart contract?

 What does an int256 variable that stores -1 look like in hex?
+=> 0xffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff

 What is the use of the signextend opcode?
+=> SIGNEXTEND does appear rarely.
+Because SIGNEXTEND is used for complement code, and the complement code is to use addition instead of subtraction.
+For example, for 4 bit numbers, y = x + a mod 16 , subtracting 1 is equal to adding 15, which is why the complement code of -1 is equal to 1111 , standing for 15.

 Why do negative numbers in calldata cost more gas?